Upabjojr/sympy/docs/tutorial/printing.rst

 Dot
 ===

-:func:`~diofant.printing.dot.dotprint` function prints output to dot format, which can be rendered with `Graphviz
+:func:`~sympy.printing.dot.dotprint` function prints output to dot format, which can be rendered with `Graphviz
 <http://www.graphviz.org/>`_: